-The idea was that god had destroyed the world, but choose 6 lucky humans to be flushed down a cosmic toilet into a world called "Planet A" (which was the name of the game.)
-Each player had to make it through the world, where each person had to do different tasks, make up songs, watch videos that I made for the game, solve puzzles, and more.
+The idea was that god had destroyed the world, but chose 6 lucky humans to be flushed down a cosmic toilet into a world called, "Planet A" (which was the name of the game.)
+Each player had to make it through the world.
+Each person had to perform different tasks, make up songs, watch videos, (that I made for the game), solve puzzles, and more.
 The game was played only once and took almost 4 hours.

 The last piece I'll show you was my entry into the Box Trolls Nike contest.
 If you won, you got a limited edition pair of Box Trolls Nikes.
 Fortunately, I did end up winning with this project and got the shoes, a specialized box, Box Troll-themed socks made of gauze, and the tissue paper inside was a crumpled up newspaper from the town, in the movie.

 I hope you have enjoyed looking at my art as much as I have making it all.
 I suppose the only way to end out a 3 part post on art is to show a picture from the one art show I hosted early last year showcasing some of the pictures you've seen and some you haven’t.
 I hope all of this somehow inspires you to go create your own art!